asotiras/HYDRA/README.txt

 Author:
 Erdem Varol

+Contributor:
+Aristeidis Sotiras

+Support:
 software@cbica.upenn.edu

 ===============
 1. INTRODUCTION
 ===============
 This software performs clustering of heterogenous disease patterns within patient group.
-The clustering is based on seperating the patient imaging features from the control imaging features using a convex polytope classifier.
+The clustering is based on separating the patient imaging features from the control imaging features using a convex polytope classifier.
 Covariate correction can be performed optionally.

+This code corresponds to the HYDRA version that was used for the paper:

+Erdem Varol, Aristeidis Sotiras, Christos Davatzikos, and Alzheimer's Disease Neuroimaging Initiative.
+"HYDRA: Revealing heterogeneity of imaging and genetic patterns through a multiple max-margin discriminative analysis framework."
+NeuroImage 145 (2017): 346-364.

+The only difference is that instead of using the libsvm solver, a matlab function that makes use of the matlab optimization toolbox is employed.
+The goal is to reduce the dependencies on external software packages.

 ===============
 2. TESTING & INSTALLATION